MaineDSA/membership_dashboard/README.md

 The dashboard provides the following features:

+- Timeline showing long-term trends.
+Choose what is shown by selecting columns in table.
-- Dropdown menu to select the membership list date you want to view.
+- Dropdown menus to select an active membership list and another to compare against.
-- Table displaying the selected membership list, a few rows at a time.
+- Table displaying the active membership list with the option to export a CSV.
 - Metrics showing the number of lifetime members, members in good standing, expiring members, and lapsed members.
 - Graphs displaying membership counts, dues, union membership, racial demographics, and length of membership.